 Instructions

-In a separate bowl combine flour, baking powder and salt.
-A very important note: It’s important to correctly measure your flour or you will end up with a dry, crumbly dough.
-Don’t use your measuring cup to scoop up the flour.
-Use a regular sized spoon and spoon the flour into the cup and then level it off with a knife.
+- In a separate bowl combine flour, baking powder and salt.
+Tip: Don't use your measuring cup to scoop up the flour.
+Preferably weigh it, or use a regular sized spoon and lightly spoon the flour into the cup and then level it off with a knife.

-Slowly add the flour mixture to the butter mixture and mix until completely combined.
-Your dough will first look crumbly, but keep mixing with a stand mixer and it will quickly turn into a soft cohesive dough.
+- Slowly add the flour mixture to the butter mixture and mix until completely combined.
+Your dough may at first look crumbly, but keep mixing and it will quickly turn into a soft cohesive dough.

 Melissa- Real butter is always going to best in baking (with the exception of Kate’s chocolate chip cookies that somehow need a bit of margarine to work their magic!)
 But as a general rule of thumb, always use real butter.
 Margarine has additives, moisture, air..it’s all different depending on the brand.
 The #1 difference is taste.
 You’ll get the best flavor from butter, especially in something like sugar cookies where butter is a main ingredient.